rapharw/template-fastify-api/README.md

 ### **services**

 This layer is very important to adopt.
 In here, we will put all the business logic.

+#### **Transaction control**

-Also here we can control our transactions (See `cls-hooked`).
+Also here, in the service layer, we can control our transactions (See `transaction control with cls-hooked`).

 ```javascript
 async someOperation(id, data, entitySequelize) {